DeepDiverGuy/django_gmail_api_bulkemails/Readme.md

-# GMAIL API implementation for sending bulk emails
+# GMAIL API implementation for sending bulk emails with DJANGO

 ## Prerequisites